ScuolaNormaleSuperiore/ict-site-rag-guards/README.md

-# ICT Site RAG Guards
+# RAG Guards

-`ICT Site RAG Guards` is a Cheshire Cat AI plugin for website-based ICT support chatbots.
+`RAG Guards` is a Cheshire Cat AI plugin for website-based ICT support chatbots.

 It adds deterministic and configurable guardrails around the normal RAG flow so that risky or invalid requests can be stopped early, before they reach retrieval or generation.

+The plugin ships **no model weights**.
+Its prompt-injection guard can be configured to run `meta-llama/Llama-Prompt-Guard-2-86M`, which is downloaded at runtime from Hugging Face by whoever installs the plugin, under Meta's own terms.
+See [License and Legal Notes](#license-and-legal-notes) — the attribution above is required by that licence and applies to this plugin's documentation and admin-panel description.

 ## Features